 Dr Jian Wang, Division Chief of the Clinical Evaluation Division, Biologics and Genetic Therapies Directorate, Health Canada, discussed biosimilar pharmacological (PK/PD) studies.

-Biosimilars are similar to their brand name reference products and not the same due to being made from different cell lines and by different manufacturing processes.
+Biosimilars are similar to their brand-name reference products and not the same due to being made from different cell lines and by different manufacturing processes.
 To support regulatory approval, guidance/policy requests that comparisons between the biosimilar and its reference are made.
-These include (Figure 4):
+These include, see Figure 4:

 Clinical studies are needed to ensure that residual uncertainty from quality assessment does not cause clinically meaningful differences in efficacy, safety and/or immunogenicity in the sensitive population.
 Dr Wang stated that the main goal of clinical PK/PD studies is to rule out unacceptable PK/PD differences that could indicate the presence of significant structural and functional differences between a biosimilar and a reference product.